nate34k/ardy/README.md

 # ardy

+## Warnings
+Application is currently being developed and breaking changes are to be expected.

 ## Usage
 Build backend with cargo r, run frontend with trunk serve (optionally add --open to open browser window)